ni/arbitrary-session-management/src/client/README.md

 ### Integration Steps

 1. Add the `client-session` package as a dependency in your project's [pyproject.toml](https://github.com/ni/arbitrary-session-management/blob/main/src/examples/nidcpower_measurement_with_logger/pyproject.toml#L16).
-2. Import the client module in your measurement plug-in:
+2. Import the client module in your Measurement Plugin:

    ```python
    from client_session.session_constructor import JsonLoggerSessionConstructor, JSON_LOGGER_INSTRUMENT_TYPE